 When all players have either folded or called the last raise, the betting round is over.
 All bets that have been made during the betting round are added to the pot.

 All players who remain in the hand have now put in the same amount.
 They have all matched the biggest bet in that betting round.
 You can think of this as a negotiation - players agreeing on the price to see another card.

 When the betting round is over, if all players except one have folded, the remaining player wins the pot.
-If everybody folds, you don't even have to show your cards to win.
-That's what makes bluffing possible n poker.
+If everybody else but you folds, you don't even have to show your cards to win.
+That's what makes bluffing possible in poker.

-Before a bet has been made in the current betting round, the player in turn can choose not to bet (check).
+Before a bet has been made in the current betting round, the player whose turn it is can choose not to bet (check).
 Checking simply means passing on the turn to the next player without making a bet.

 If it helps, you can think of checking as calling a zero bet.
 It it doesn't help you, please just forget about it.

 Let's say that a player checks and another player puts in a bet.
 When the betting comes around to the player who checked may either fold, call the additional but - or raise!

 If he raises here his move is called a "check-raise."
 This is not really a rule per se but it's still good to know what check-raising means.